Here you will find links to additional resources to assist you with your research and information needs.

-Business Plan Resources - Resources for research in developing a business plan
+Business Plan Resources - Tools and their Topics for research in developing a business plan.

-Business Plan Research - PowerPoint Presentation providing instructions on finding resources for research helpful in developing a business plan
+Developing a Business Plan- PowerPoint Presentation providing instructions on finding resources for research helpful in developing a business plan

 CineFiles - contains scanned images of reviews, press kits, festival and showcase program notes, newspaper articles, and other documents from the PFA Library's extensive collection covering world cinema, past and present.
 Provided by UC Berkeley's Art Museum and Pacific Film Archive.

 Internet History Sourcebooks Project - a collection of public domain and copy-permitted historical texts, history related Web sites, bibliographies, films and more.

 Historic Mexican & Mexican American Press - showcases historic Mexican and Mexican American publications published in Tucson, El Paso, Los Angeles, San Francisco, and Sonora, Mexico from the mid-1800s to the 1970s.

 Perseus Digital Library - Provides networked access to text and images of digital collections containing primary and secondary sources covering the history, literature and culture of the Greco-Roman world, the Classics and other subjects within the humanities and beyond.

 Science Fiction and Fantasy Research Database - An online index to historical and critical items about science fiction, fantasy and horror.
 Produced by Halbert W. Hall Texas A&M University, Cushing LibraryCollege Station, Tex.: Texas A&M University,2007

 College Scholarships: links to more than 50 free, online scholarship search sites listing thousands of scholarships and financial aid awards worth billions of dollars.